HomeLatest NewsEnterprise ITGoogle to slash in-app purchase commission from 30% to 15% on Jan 1, will Apple follows

 Additionally, Google announced a 10% service charge reduction in the media experience programme in categories such as ebooks and on-demand music streaming services, where customers pay a monthly membership cost.

-“Ebooks and on-demand music streaming services, which rely heavily on content prices, will now be eligible for service fees as low as 10%.
+“Ebooks and on-demand music streaming services, which rely heavily on prices, will now be eligible for service fees as low as 10%.
 The revised pricing takes into account the economics of verticals of media content and improves Google Play for developers and the communities of artists, musicians, and authors they represent.
 You can get additional details here,” Samat said.

-Indian online entrepreneurs have taken a stand against Google and over their in-app charges, claiming that the two technology giants prohibit the use of alternative payment mechanisms that offer minimal to no commissions, so damaging their businesses.
+Indian online entrepreneurs have taken a stand against Google and Apple over their in-app charges, claiming that the two giants prohibit the use of alternative payment mechanisms that offer minimal to no commissions, so damaging their businesses.

 The Alliance of Digital India Foundation (ADIF) filed a petition with the Competition Commission of India (CCI) earlier this month seeking an injunction against Google’s new Play Store policy, which takes effect in March 2022.